johnantonn/covid-whisperer/README.md

 # Covid Whisperer
-A platform that detects fake news and provides unbiased, personalised covid-19 updates based on sentiment text analysis.
+A news platform/aggregator for COVID-19 that provides personalised updates based on fake news detection and sentiment text analysis.

 ## Description
 A description of the system.